-This guide will show you how to install a desktop (GUI) graphical interface on your Ubuntu server.
+This guide will teach you to install a GUI on an Ubuntu server.

 Prerequisites